wusai2333/trib/doc/lab1.md

 The instructions here assume you used the the default directory setup.
 If you did something else crazy, we assume you can figure out the appropriate corrections.
-You can also contact a friend or the TA for assistance.
+You can also ask the TA for help with merging.

 ## The Key-value Pair Service Interface